-g.
+h.
 Inquiry Case of Suspected "Other Academic Offenses" (As Mentioned Above)

-- 1. When a student is suspected of other academic offenses, the respective Head/Program Chair/Dean arranges an initial investigation and may refer the case to DAC. - 2.
+- 1. When a student is suspected of other academic offenses, the respective Head/Program Chair/Dean arranges an initial investigation and may refer the case to DAC if not resolved at this level. - 2.
 The allegation is fully explained and the student is allowed to have his/her say to defend himself/herself to explain the Academic Offense. - 3.
-The DAC will submit its recommendation along with the minutes of investigation to the office of the respective Dean for implementation of the decision.

-- 4. Student may submit an appeal to the Vice Chancellor within a week.
-The decision of the Vice Chancellor will be binding to the student and cannot be further reviewed or challenged. - 5.
+The DAC will submit its recommendation and decision along with the minutes of investigation to the office of the respective Dean for implementation. - 4.
+Student may submit an appeal to the Vice Chancellor or Deputy Vice Chancellor within five working days of receiving the DAC decision.
+The decision of the Vice Chancellor or Deputy Vice Chancellor will be binding to the student and cannot be further reviewed or challenged. - 5.
 Students having a record of unfair means will not be included in the toppers or Dean's list. - 6.
 The report will be placed in the student file, logged in the Academic Management System, and will be communicated to the faculty and Academic Advisor.

-h.
+i.
 Recommended Actions Based on DAC

 - 1. In the case of a first offense, a strict warning is issued to the student against committing an offense. - 2.
 In case of a second offense in any component, all the assessments will be awarded zero an 'F' grade will be recorded in the transcript and the student will have to repeat the course. - 3.
 In case of a third offense, the student will be awarded 'F' Grade in all the courses of the current semester. - 4.
-In case of a fourth offense, the student will be dismissed from the University and Dismissal will be reflected in their transcript with no refund of any of the Fees Component. - 5.
-Student will not be re-admitted, and no appeal will be accepted. - 6.
+In case of a fourth offense, the student will be dismissed from the University and Dismissal will be reflected in their transcript with no refund of any of the Fees Component.

+- 5. Student will not be re-admitted, and no appeal will be accepted. - 6.
 All the details of the offense will be recorded in the Student File, and their Academic Profile.

-i.
+j.
 Training For Students on Plagiarism